-The main symptoms of Crohn's disease are belly pain, diarrhea, fever, and weight loss.
+The main symptoms of Crohn's disease are belly pain, diarrhea, fatigue, and weight loss.
 Some people may have constipation.
-Crohn's disease also sometimes causes problems with the joints, eyes, or skin.
-Your symptoms may be mild at some times and severe at others.
-The disease can also go into remission, which means that it is not active and there are no symptoms.
+It sometimes causes problems with joints, eyes, or skin.
+Symptoms may be mild, moderate, or severe.
+The disease can also go into remission.
+This means it is not active and there are no symptoms.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Y197 in the search box to learn more about "Crohn's Disease: Care Instructions."
+Enter Y197 in the search box to learn more about "Crohn's Disease: Care Instructions".

 Current as of: March 22, 2023

-Adam Husney, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.